CrowdStrike/falconpy/src/falconpy/README.md

 ![CrowdStrike Falcon](../../docs/asset/cs-logo.png)
-# FalconPy - CrowdStrike Falcon OAuth2 SDK for Python 3
+# FalconPy - The CrowdStrike Falcon SDK for Python 3
 This folder contains the FalconPy project, a Python 3 interface handler for the CrowdStrike Falcon OAuth2 API.

 ## Service Classes